xksteven/xksteven.github.io/resources/CV.md

 ### Research Interests

 My current research in computer science is in the field of computer vision.
-I am working on the problem of visual question answering where the problem setting is given both an image and a question produce a correct answer.
-Most of the research currently involves the use of machine learning and deep learning methods.
+I am working on the problem of visual question answering where the task can be described as given both an image and a question to produce a correct answer.
+Most of my research currently involves the use of machine learning and deep learning methods.

 ------